kubeflow/website/content/docs/components/hyperparameter-tuning/experiment.md

 ### Configuration spec

-These are the fields in the configuration spec for an experiment:
+These are the fields in the experiment configuration spec:

 * **parameters**: The range of the hyperparameters or other parameters that you want to tune for your ML model.
 The parameters define the *search space*,